miguel-jardinez/nextjs-fullstack-template/ARCHITECTURE.md

 # Technical Architecture

-This document provides a detailed overview of the technical architecture, backend configuration, authentication system, and database design.
+This document provides a detailed overview of the technical architecture, backend configuration, authentication system, database design, and modular structure.

 ## 🏗️ System Architecture